 Jesus keeps up scoring spree, Man City beats Wolves 3-0

-By then, Jesus had tapped in a left-wing cross from Leroy Sane, who was found by a searching ball forward from center back Aymeric Laporte, to put City in front in the 10th minute.
+His opening goal against Wolves was a 10th-minute tap-in following a left-wing cross from Leroy Sane, who was sent free by a searching ball forward from center back Aymeric Laporte.

 Jesus added his second goal from the penalty spot in the 39th after Raheem Sterling was fouled by Ryan Bennett.